djthorpe/gopi/docs/I2C.md

 ## Example code

-You will find example code showing you how to develop applications here:
+You will find example code showing you how to develop applications in the `examples` directory:

 ### [`i2cdetect`](https://github.com/djthorpe/gopi/blob/master/examples/i2c/i2cdetect.go)

-Detects slaves on your I2C bus
+Detects slaves on your I2C bus.
+Will print a grid of devices and indicate which devices are connected to the I2C bus:

 ![alt text](assets/img/i2cdetect_screenshot.png "i2cdetect.go")